kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 ### Node definition syntax

-There is a syntax to describe function inputs and outputs.
-This allows different Python functions to be reused in nodes and supports dependency resolution in pipelines.
+A syntax describes function inputs and outputs.
+This syntax allows different Python functions to be reused in nodes, and supports dependency resolution in pipelines.

 ### Syntax for input variables